Calamity34/GitCraftPack/README.md

 ## How to use the datapack
 Well, first of all it depends where did you clone your repository fork.
 If you cloned it into the `.minecraft/saves/WorldName/datapacks/` then i congratulate you, you can hop into that world and start using the datapack!
-If you cloned it somewhere else, well, you will need to clone my repository edition into the /datapacks/ folder using:
+If you cloned it somewhere else, well, you will need to clone my repository edition into the /datapacks/ folder using:<br />
 `cd ?/.minecraft/saves/WorldName/datapacks && git clone https://github.com/Calamity34/GitCraftPack.git`
 That will make the datapack ready for usage in your world!

 ## File Adding Info
-Please leave a comment `# just like this` if you have made a function for people to know that you have made this part.
-If you have made a json file, leave your mark in `credits.md` at /data/git/credits.md
+If you have created a file, please be sure to add your github username to `/data/git/credits.md` so we know that you are the OG creator of the file

 ### Additional info
 1. USE THE DATAPACK ONLY IN VERSION 1.14.4 BECAUSE OF VARIOUS THINGS